 Alternative/Non-Traditional Education Program: Alternative/Non-traditional Education Programs operate in affiliation with a school(s).
 A program does not report Full-Time Equivalent (FTE).
 Student Growth data for students enrolled in the program are reported back to the school where the student is reported for FTE.
-It is the responsibility of the district to ensure the administration of the home school and the program work collaboratively during the 65% application process to ensure correct student data linkages.
 The program may be housed within any school, the same site, or at a different location.
 Adherence to all requirements as stated in SBOE Rule 160-4-8-17 Case Management Consultation for Agency Placed Transfer Students is required.
 Programs may include Attendance Recovery, Credit Recovery, Disciplinary Program, Early College, Evening School, and Open Campus.